by Georgi Stankov, Copyright 1999, 377 pages

 Volume III is unique in the history of bio-science and medicine as it presents for the first time a complete General Theory of Biological Regulation of cells and multi-cellular organisms, including the human body.
 This new theory also explains the pathogenesis of all human diseases and how to heal them from an energetic point of view, which is the only correct approach to any human disease.

-Although the following statement is not part of volume III, but is instead extensively discussed in the book “Thoughts“, it is very important to stress at this place that all known dis-eases pertain exclusively to the three-dimensional level of human existence on earth and will no longer exist in this particular form in the 5th dimension, where eventually half of humanity will ascend by the end of 2012.
+Although the following statement is not part of volume III, but is instead extensively discussed in the book “Thoughts“, it is very important to stress at this place that all known dis-eases pertain exclusively to the three-dimensional level of human existence on earth and will no longer exist in this particular form in the 5th dimension, where eventually half of humanity will ascend in the current End Time.

 Most people, in particular when they become ill and go to a medical doctor, are unaware of the fact that the mystery of biological regulation has not been unraveled yet.
 This means that all medical doctors and bio-scientists have virtually no idea as to how human cells and the organism are regulated by the soul or the higher self.
 This explains why they treat their patients or make vital decisions with respect to their lives in a state of profound professional ignorance.

 The Universal Law of All-That-Is was initially discovered by the author, who is a professional clinical researcher, for organic matter and only then confirmed for the physical world.
 This discovery led in turn to the development of the General Theory of Biological Regulation, referred to as the General Theory.
 The present volume is an introduction to its basic principles.